raivivek/raivivek.github.io/content/programming/wigi-an-inspire-grantee.md

 The ultimate goal being to raise awareness of the gender gap using statistical and quantitative means.

-I've been fortunate enough to discover the project during it's formulation period and to be a part of it as a developer and research team contributor.
+I've been fortunate enough to discover the project during its formulation period and to be a part of it as a developer and research team contributor.
 The project is open to contribution and available entirely [on github](https://github.com/notconfusing/WIGI).